iisharvard/platemate/README.md

 ## Modify Local Settings

-* In the platemate directory modify `local_settings.example.py` to your paths and rename to `local_settings.py`.
+* For a development environment, copy .env.example to .env and set any relevant variables.
-* Store your AWS access ID and secret key in the environment variables MTURK_ID and MTURK_KEY.
+* For a production environment, do the same, or set the environment variables in .bashrc or some other method.

 ## Run local version of Postgres Server